openvinotoolkit/datumaro/docs/source/docs/explanation/formats/segment_anything.md

 ## Format specification

-SA-1B format specification is available [here](https://github.com/facebookresearch/segment-anything#dataset)
+SA-1B format specification is available [here](https://github.com/facebookresearch/segment-anything#dataset).

-The SA-1B is an dataset consisting of 1 billion segmentation masks model generated.
+The SA-1B is a dataset consisting of 1 billion segmentation masks model generated.
-The model is known as [SAM](https://ai.facebook.com/research/publications/segment-anything/) from FAIR and it can produce reliable and accurate segmentation masks given user prompt, such as point, box, natual sentence.
+The model is known as [SAM](https://ai.facebook.com/research/publications/segment-anything/) from FAIR and it can produce reliable and accurate segmentation masks given user prompts, such as points, boxes, or natural sentences.

 Supported media types:
 - `Image`

 Supported annotation types: